foudfou/sjail/t/integration/README.md

 - root ssh enabled
 - sjail initialized once and release created (consistent with [t/integration/pre.sh](./t/integration/pre.sh))

+The general scenario is spawning jails in vm1 and checking connectivity from vm2.

 ## VM setup

 If you already have a running FreeBSD vm, you can just clone it: